-While the original i10 was the face of the scrappage scheme, and the i30 marked the brand’s first major step towards taking on the might of the VW group, the i20 has so far passed by relatively unnoticed despite strong sales since 2008 – until now that is.
+While the original i10 was the face of the scrappage scheme, and the i30 marked the brand’s first major step towards taking on the might of the Volkswagen group, the i20 has so far passed by relatively unnoticed despite strong sales since 2008 – until now that is.

-With this new model, Hyundai’s major assault on the supermini class really begins.
+With this model, Hyundai’s major assault on the supermini class really begins.
 Dominated for years by the Ford Fiesta and now by the new class leader - the more mature Seat Ibiza, the latest i20 now has to go toe-to-toe with not just the Ford, but the Skoda Fabia, the revitalised Nissan Micra and the funky Mini 3dr hatch - that is without contemplating the next gen Volkswagen Polo entering the fray at the end of 2017.